 Everywhere he goes, he dresses the part.
 Hand’s ensembles almost always correspond to which clients he will be seeing.
 Thus the Rag & Bone uniform that he wore when meeting with its design team to discuss new product introductions in the corporate office upstairs from the West 13th Street store.

 It left him quite well suited to head out into the Manhattan night.

-First up: drinks with his friend and client Jason Stalvey, a 34-year-old who oversees a neurological sleep medicine practice at Columbia University by day and also designs a line of $17,800 alligator-skin gym bags.
-(They’re sold at Barneys.)
+First up: drinks with his friend and client Jason Stalvey, a 34-year-old who oversees a neurological sleep medicine practice at Columbia University by day and also $17,800 alligator-skin gym bags.
+(A selection of his bags are sold at Barneys.)

 The two men met outside the Brass Monkey on Little West 12th Street.
 Stalvey was wearing a white V-neck T-shirt that hugged his pecs and an equally form-fitting motorcycle jacket.

 Settling in at a corner banquette, Hand ordered a glass of Lagunitas IPA, and began to run through his own biography: Grew up in Laguna Beach, California.
 Attended Vassar in Poughkeepsie, New York, where he sang in the a cappella group and double-majored in philosophy and psychology.
 Went on to law school at New York University, spent many a late night at Moomba (“wild nights,” he said, “a lot of fun”) and after getting his J.D. in 1997, took a job at the white-shoe law firm Shearman & Sterling, as an associate in mergers and acquisitions.
 (In 2009, Hand had a son with his first wife, fashion designer Katherine Zorn.)